 • Router Application Programing Interfaces (APIs): AirLink OS, like ALMS, now includes a standards-based API.
 The API enables customers to easily integrate their backend systems with their XR Series routers to provide additional control and insights into their deployments.

 • An Intuitive, Responsive Interface: AirLink OS offers customers a single intuitive interface with live system data for configuring and managing their routers, whether they are connecting directly to the router or through ALMS.
-AirLink OS also implements changes to router parameters and other updates in near real-time, making it easier for administrators configure and manage their routers while reducing router administration time and costs.
+AirLink OS also implements changes to router parameters and other updates in near real-time, making it easier for administrators to configure and manage their routers while reducing router administration time and costs.

-In addition to the above new features and services, AirLink OS builds on Sierra Wireless’ patented cognitive wireless technology.
+In addition to the above features and services, AirLink OS builds on Sierra Wireless’ patented cognitive wireless technology.
 This software-defined WAN (SD-WAN) technology provides customers with fine-grained control of when and how their data traverses the network.

-For example, AirLink OS cognitive wireless technology enables customers to set up detailed rules for their multi-network 5G routers that direct them to use cellular, Wi-Fi 6, or Ethernet networks, or split traffic between these networks, depending on the type of data they are transmitting, changes in the network, where the routers are, and other conditions.
+For example, AirLink OS cognitive wireless technology enables customers to set up detailed rules for their multi-network 5G routers that direct traffic to use cellular, Wi-Fi 6, or Ethernet networks, or split traffic between these networks, depending on the type of data they are transmitting, changes in the network, where the routers are, and other conditions.

 With cognitive wireless, XR Series routers can use the highest performance, most reliable, lowest cost, or otherwise best available network given their current conditions – and if these conditions change, or a network outage occurs, switch to another network in less than a second for ‘always on’ connectivity.